knowledge-learning/ehealthkd-2019/docs/pages/program.md

 Poster sessions will be held during the coffee break: **11:00 - 11:30** hours, and **15:30 - 16:30** hours.

-For more details see the main program at [http://hitz.eus/sepln2019](http://hitz.eus/sepln2019)
+For more details see the SEPLN program at [http://hitz.eus/sepln2019](http://hitz.eus/sepln2019)

 ## Program